 That is all.
 Note that it may take a few minutes before you can see results in the graphs.

 SNMP / NetFlow / NetFlow Traffic Comparison

-What You Should Know about ASA Monitoring Using NetFlow 9
+What You Should Know about ASA Monitoring Using NetFlow V9

 Keep the following in mind:

-- You will not see the data 100% live: NSEL monitoring only sends a NetFlow data packet after a connection has been torn down.
+- You will not see the data 100% live: NSEL monitoring only sends a NetFlow data packet after a connection no longer exists.
 If a connection has been active for minutes or hours, the ASA sends one NetFlow packet with the total of the connection.
 This causes peaks in the graphs in PRTG.

 - Flows on the ASA are bidirectional (all counters for a flow will increase for traffic flowing in and out)